vladjdk/wsb-analysis/README.md

 ## Getting Started

 To get started, install the dependencies in `requirements.txt`.
 You will need a [CoinMarketCap](https://pro.coinmarketcap.com/) API key and a [registered Reddit app](https://www.reddit.com/prefs/apps/).
-Finally, create a file called `config.yaml` with the following structure:
+Finally, create a file in the project root directory called `config.yaml` with the following structure:
 ```YAML
 # CoinMarketCap
 coinmarketcap: